-The purpose of this guide is to provide faculty, staff and administrators at Holy Family University with information about issues affecting our students, and how the Counseling Center and Disability Services Office for students can be of assistance in these matters.
+The purpose of this guide is to provide faculty, staff, and administrators at Holy Family University with information about issues affecting our students, and how the Counseling Center can be of assistance in these matters.
 Faculty and staff consultation requests for assistance from the Counseling Center have increased as the issues facing our students have grown in complexity.
 Through the following pages, we hope to increase your understanding of how you can help your students and the resources available for them at Holy Family University.

 University Students Today